Police: Las Vegas journalist dies in stabbing outside home

 LAS VEGAS (AP) — A Las Vegas investigative reporter was stabbed to death outside his home and police are looking for a suspect, authorities said.

 Las Vegas Metropolitan Police officers found journalist Jeff German dead with stab wounds around 10:30 a.m.
-Saturday after authorities received a 911 call, reported the Las Vegas Review-Journal.
+Saturday after authorities received a 911 call, the Las Vegas Review-Journal reported.

+The Clark County Office of the Coroner/Medical Examiner said Sunday that German died from “multiple sharp force injuries” and the manner of his death was homicide.

+According to the Clark County Office of the Coroner/Medical Examiner, Jeffrey Michael German, 69, of Las Vegas was found deceased yesterday (Sept.
+3).
+The cause of his death was multiple sharp force injuries, and the manner of his death was homicide.
+Our thoughts are with Jeff’s family and friends during this difficult time.

 It appears the 69-year-old German was in an altercation with another person that led to the stabbing, which is believed to be an isolated incident, police said.